enhanced-portals/enhanced-portals/README.md

 **Latest Beta**: [1.0 Beta 1b](http://goo.gl/VVjDa).

 **Release Notes**:
-* Changed Quarts upgrade to Nether Frame Upgrade.
+* Changed Quartz upgrade to Nether Frame Upgrade.
 Now allows you to use Quartz, Nether Brick and Glowstone.
 * Added Resourceful frame upgrade.
 Allows you to use Iron, Gold and Diamond blocks.
 * You can now shift-click upgrades into the portal modifier from the GUI.
 * Fixed issue where you could get stuck in the ground or appear on the wrong face of the portal modifier.